 - Controls – neutral after spinning stops and recover from dive

 Missing a single step during the flight could prevent recovery, but missing a single word during the pre-brief could keep you from flying.
-The task of committing the procedure appeared near impossible to us student pilots on day one.
+The task of committing the procedure to memory appeared near impossible to us student pilots on day one.
 But we learned a few secrets along the way that made it easier.

 How to memorize, verbatim